Vixzyeee/Infrastructure_Docs/Python/python-roadmap/01-basics/notes.md

 > This file documents predicted behavior and mental models.
 > Code snippets are intentionally not executed.
+> Running the corresponding `.py` files will execute all cases sequentially.

 # Answers – 01-basics